UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 3. else if there's `AsyncBridge.Net35.dll` somewhere inside the project, then Unity's C# 5.0 compiler will be used (\Unity\Editor\Data\MonoBleedingEdge\lib\mono\4.5\mcs.exe);

 4. else the stock compiler will be used (\Unity\Editor\Data\Mono\lib\mono\2.0\gmcs.exe).

+It means that Unity will use the alternative compiler only in those projects, where you have explicitely expressed your wish to do so.
+Otherwise, it will use the stock compiler as usual, and the only bad thing that can happen is if `smcs.exe` crashes for whatever reason instead of doing its job.
+Then you can just delete it and continue as if nothing ever happened.

 # License #